purien/IoSE/README.md

 Start IOSE.exe

 ### Using TLS-SE
-Go to /openssl
+Go to /openssl </br>
 Start OPENSSL_TLS_SE_LOCAL_8888.bat </br>
-A TLS session is opened
+A TLS session is opened </br>
-enter ?00 + ENTER (the keystore version is displayed) enter ?02 + ENTER (this command closes the TLS session)
+enter ?00 + ENTER (the keystore version is displayed )</br>
+enter ?02 + ENTER (this command closes the TLS session)</br>

 ### IOSE Server Administration
-Go to admin
+Go to admin </br>
-Start list_SCP03.bat to list apllications in the secure element<br>
+Start list_SCP03.bat to list apllications in the secure element </br>
-Start helloInstallSCP03.bat to download TLS-SE in the secure element Start_RACS_Console_Local.bat to open a RACS console, enter LIST the ENTER ENTER
+Start helloInstallSCP03.bat to download TLS-SE in the secure element </br>
+Start_RACS_Console_Local.bat to open a RACS console, enter LIST then ENTER ENTER